ilkeraslan/repeatcard/README.md

 - [x] User can see the results after a quiz.
 - [x] User can see the details of a result card clicking on it.
 - [x] User can modify a Flashcard.
+- [ ] User can see the results of the last quiz taken.
+- [ ] User can take a photo in order to create a Flashcard.

 ## Download